RononDex/Simulation/README.md

 How do I use it?
 ---------------
 There is currently no documentation.
 However the code should be self-explanatory in most cases.
 Documentation will follow as soon as I get time to do it.
-To get started take a look into the Simulation.Testing folder.
+To get started take a look into the "Simulation.Testing" folder.
 It contains a small console application to demonstrate its usage.

 How can I contribute?
 ---------------